Where to stay for the ultimate Kenya experience

 Best for a luxury pre-safari stay

 Options in Nairobi aren’t limited to a large city centre resort or airport hotel.
 How about a beautiful plantation-style property with manicured lawns, a classic décor of dark wood and plush fabrics, and a sweeping double staircase?
 We see Nairobi as more than just a stopover and at Hemingways Nairobi you can start your safari in style with views over the Ngong Hills that inspired Hemingway’s work, Green Hills of Africa.
-There’s plenty to get involved with on the wildlife side, too, with visits to the Giraffe Centre and Sheldrick Wildlife Trust Nairobi Nursery.
+There’s plenty to get involved with on the wildlife side, too, with visits to the Giraffe Centre and Sheldrick Wildlife Trust Nairobi, a haven for orphan elephants and rhinos.

 Best for a luxury post-safari beach stay